FredIde/Max3/README.md

 ```

 Otherwise, icons can be added to your compiled executable by using a utility such as [Resource Hacker](http://angusj.com/resourcehacker/) (freeware) to edit it.

+## Misc

+* Ctrl+T for Git Bash if it's installed.
+When hit Ctrl+T in a Git Bash window which is __not__ in the / folder, a new Git Bash window will be opened and switched to the same path.
+* Win+A for AutoHotkey Help if AutoHotkey is installed.

 ## License